OD2022/hng_stage0/README.md

   "github_url": "https://github.com/OD2022/hng_stage0"
 }
 email: The contact email address for the system.
-timestamp: The time the request was processed, in ISO 8601 format.
+current_datetime: The time the request was processed, in ISO 8601 format.
-github: The URL to the associated GitHub repository.
+github_url: The URL to the associated GitHub repository.
 Error Response (500 Internal Server Error):
 In case of an error, the API will respond with a 500 status and an error message in the following structure: